Peaks are preserved under run-sorting: Descents in a permutation after run-sort

-By induction, we know that $\sigma$ and $\sigma'$ have the same number of values of $a$ belonging to each respective case of \cref{lem:insertNforPeaks} and \cref{thm:insertNforPeaksLex}, and they have the same set of run-starts, ($\{1,2,4,6\}$ in this case).
+By induction, we know that $\sigma$ and $\sigma'$ have the same number of values of $a$ belonging to each respective case of \cref{lem:insertNforPeaks} and \cref{thm:insertNforPeaksLex}, and they have the same set of descent bottoms, ($\{1,2,4\}$ in this case).
 In our example, we have the following situation:

 For example, $a=3$ belongs to the second case for both $\sigma$ and $\sigma'$.
-From the first four rows, we do not have any choice, and we set
+From the first five rows, we do not have any choice, and we set

-However, in the fifth row, any combination would ensure that $\eta$ behaves as desired on peaks.
-However, in order to also preserve the set of run-starts, we must make sure that the two possible subcases in the fifth case of \cref{lem:runstarts} match.
+However, in the last row, any combination would ensure that $\eta$ behaves as desired on peaks and preserves the set of descent bottoms.
 For example, we can take

 In conclusion, we have

 and thus, we have recursively extended the domain of $\eta$.
 We encourage the reader to verify that peak-values in the left hand side, are mapped to peak-values after runsort in the right hand side.